Rational constitutive law for the viscous stress tensor in incompressible two-phase flows: Derivation and tests against a 3D benchmark experiment: Limitations and strengths of the anisotropic model: the enlightening case of counter-current flows with large

 Predictions of the standard arithmetic model $\hat{\mathcal{T}}_{12}=2\lambda(\hat{C})\mathcal{S}_{12}$ are also reported in Fig. \ref{fig:poiseuille}.
 They may give the impression that this model performs better than or at least equally well as the anisotropic model in a counter-current flow.
 This is actually only true when the condition $\Delta_\text{T}/h<(-A_2/A_1)y_0/h$ is violated, as in panel (a).
-In panels (b-c), the standard model provides accurate predictions because the grid is very fine and the transition from fluid 1 to fluid 2 takes place within one grid cell ($\Delta_\text{T}=\Delta$).
-However, differences between predictions of the two models become much more significant with increasing $|A_2/A_1|$, as in the example displayed in Fig. \ref{fig:poiseuille2}, where $|A_2/A_1|$ is $20$ times larger than in the previous case.
-In Fig. \ref{fig:poiseuille2}(a), the anisotropic model is seen to already produce accurate predictions on a coarse grid with only $20$ cells across the channel width, while the standard model under-predicts the theoretical maximum velocity and flow rate by $11\%$ and $17\%$, respectively.
+In panels (b-c), the standard model provides accurate predictions because the grid is very fine and the transition from fluid 1 to fluid 2 is restricted to one grid cell ($\Delta_\text{T}=\Delta$).
+Differences between predictions of the two models would become more pronounced if several cells were lying in the transition region.
+Indeed, the standard arithmetic model over-estimates the viscosity of the two-phase mixture throughout this region, therefore underestimating the velocity gradient over all cells lying therein.
+Consequently, the error on the velocity gradient cumulated throughout the transition region would then make the velocity in fluid 2 decrease compared to the configuration with $\Delta=\Delta_\text{T}$, resulting in a larger difference with the theoretical solution.
+Differences between the two models also become much more prominent with increasing $|A_2/A_1|$, as in the example displayed in Fig. \ref{fig:poiseuille2}, where $|A_2/A_1|$ is $20$ times larger than in the previous case.
+In Fig. \ref{fig:poiseuille2}(a), the anisotropic model is seen to already produce accurate predictions on a coarse grid with only $20$ cells across the channel width, while the standard model under-predicts the maximum velocity $U_{max}$ and flow rate by $11\%$ and $17\%$, respectively.
 Predictions of the anisotropic model virtually superimpose on the theoretical solution with $40$ cells (Fig. \ref{fig:poiseuille2}(b)), while the arithmetic model still exhibits a sizable departure.
-As expected, this departure decreases as the resolution increases but is still $1.3\%$ on the maximum velocity with $160$ cells (Fig. \ref{fig:poiseuille2}(c)), to be compared with the $0.4\%$ difference found with only $40$ cells in the case of the anisotropic model.
-Therefore, in line with the findings of the previous section, the counter-current Poiseuille flow configuration allows us to conclude that, except under `pathologic' conditions such as those of Fig. \ref{fig:poiseuille}, the anisotropic model (which in this configuration reduces to the standard harmonic model) provides accurate predictions on much coarser grids than the arithmetic model (whose convergence is very slow as the example of Fig. \ref{fig:poiseuille2} makes clear), saving a large amount of computational time.
+As expected, this departure decreases as the resolution increases but is still $1.3\%$ on the maximum velocity with $160$ cells (Fig. \ref{fig:poiseuille2}(c)), to be compared with the $0.4\%$ difference found with only $40$ cells in the case of the anisotropic model. \textcolor{black}{The rate at which predictions provided by the two models converge towards the theoretical solution is established in Fig. \ref{fig:poiseuille3}.
+It is seen that those based on the anisotropic model converge quadratically with the cell size, whereas those based on the arithmetic model only converge linearly.
+This is no surprise, as the normalized error made on the velocity gradient in the transition region is of $\mathcal{O}(\Delta_\text{})$ with the former model (since it satisfies the continuity of shear stresses at the interface at first order in $\Delta$), while it is of $\mathcal{O}(1)$ with the latter, implying errors of $\mathcal{O}(\Delta_\text{}^2)$ and $\mathcal{O}(\Delta_\text{})$ on the velocity field, respectively.
+Therefore,} in agreement with the findings of the previous section, the counter-current Poiseuille flow configuration allows us to confirm that, except under `pathologic' conditions such as those of Fig. \ref{fig:poiseuille}, simulations making use of the anisotropic model (which in this specific flow configuration reduces to the standard harmonic model) converge much faster than those employing the arithmetic model, providing accurate predictions on much coarser grids, hence saving a large fraction of computational time.
 Note that in this example, grid convergence is easily achieved with the anisotropic model, although the viscosity ratio is very large.
 This contrasts with the exchange flow of Sec. \ref{sec5} where significant grid effects are still present on the finest grids considered.
 The reason is that, in the present configuration, viscous effects alter the velocity field but have no influence on the position an shape of the interface, whereas they control these features, especially the detailed geometry of the thin descending finger, in the exchange flow. \\